-Open the Connection Information dialog for real-time connection information on your current connection, and copy the information from the dialog as needed.
+Open the Connection Information dialog for real-time connection information on your current connection, and copy the information from the dialog as needed

-See Default Connection Properties (on page 45) for help configuring the connection properties.
+See Default Connection Properties (on page 47) for help configuring the connection properties.

-- Name of the device - IP address of the device - Port The KVM communication TCP/IP port used to access the device - Data In/Second Data rate received from the device - Data Out/Second Data rate sent to the device - FPS Video frames per second from the device. - Average FPS Average number of video frames per second. - Connect Time The duration of the current connection. - Horizontal Resolution The target server horizontal resolution. - Vertical Resolution The target server vertical resolution. - Refresh Rate Refresh rate of the target server. - Protocol Version communications protocol version.
+- Name of the device - IP address of the device - Port The KVM communication TCP/IP port used to access the device - Data In/Second Data rate received from the device - Data Out/Second Data rate sent to the device - FPS Video frames per second from the device. - Average FPS Average number of video frames per second. - Connect Time The duration of the current connection. - Resolution The target server's horizontal and vertical resolution. - Refresh Rate Refresh rate of the target server. - Protocol Version communications protocol version.